What Is a Film Fixer? A Guide to Production Fixers in the UAE

 How do I find a fixer in the UAE?

 The most reliable way to find a fixer in the UAE is through established production service companies with a registered local presence, verified track record with DFTC and twofour54, and proper production insurance.
 The Dubai Film and TV Commission and twofour54 Abu Dhabi both maintain relationships with approved service providers and can offer guidance.
-Industry referrals from productions that have filmed in the Emirates recently are valuable — ask specifically about permit handling, cultural competence, and government liaison capability.
+Industry referrals from productions that have filmed in the United Arab Emirates recently are valuable — ask specifically about permit handling, cultural competence, and government liaison capability.
 Verify that the fixer operates as a registered UAE business entity with the legal standing to hold permits and sign location agreements.
 Our team provides comprehensive fixer and production services across all seven emirates.

 Ready to Roll